 - Total Cost: $995

-Example 2: The Full-Service Eco-Funeral (California)
+Example 2: A Full-Service Eco-Funeral (Premium Market)

 - Basic Services of Funeral Director: $1,800